Allen into Northern Ireland Open final

-Northern Ireland Open: Mark Allen reaches final after 6-3 win over Ricky Walden
+Northern Ireland Open: Mark Allen into final after 6-3 win over Ricky Walden

 Last updated on .From the section Snooker